nilpon/str_rewrite_sys/Readme.md

 ## Example data
-The `example` directly contains some example data.
+The `example/` directory contains some example data.

 * [`basic_english_word.txt`](example/basic_english_word.txt)
 	Garbage; you can learn how to erase each letter of alphabet using basic words.